-Characters With Scars: How to Use Scars to Deepen Characterization
+How to Use Scars to Deepen Characterization

 Or, take fifteen minutes to write about a scar of your own.
 When and how did you receive it, and what is its impact on your life today?

-When you’re done, share your writing practice in the comments, and be sure to leave feedback for your fellow writers!
+When you're done, share your writing practice in the Pro Member Practice Workshop here, and be sure to leave feedback for your fellow writers!

+If you aren't a member yet, we'd love to have you check it out here.